 - Who have not resided in Germany continuously for longer than 12 months as of the application deadline

 - Their last final exam (Master Degree) should have taken place no longer than six years ago

-Nationality: This scholarship is available only to Non-German citizens.
+- This scholarship is available only to Non-German citizens.

-Entrance Requirements: Candidates must hold an outstanding Master’s degree, or equivalent degree, in one of the aforementioned subjects or be very close to completion.
+- Admission Requirements: Candidates must hold an outstanding Master’s degree, or equivalent degree, in one of the aforementioned subjects or be very close to completion.

-English Language Requirements: Candidates are expected to have sufficient command of the relevant ancient languages for their dissertation project.
+- Language Requirements: Candidates are expected to have sufficient command of the relevant ancient languages for their dissertation project.
 Since the language of instruction is predominantly English, their English should be good enough to join discussions and write papers.

 In accordance with DAAD guidelines, doctoral scholarship holders receive a basic monthly stipend of 1.000 Euros, a travel allowance, a combined health, accident and liability insurance policy, allowances for study and research and, where applicable, rent and family allowances, as well as financial support for a pre-sessional language course.